ANSI N43.17 (2009) CATEGORY 1 & CATEGORY 2, CLASS A FULL BODY X-RAY (BACKSCATTER & TRANSMISSION) SCREENING OPERATOR RADIATION SAFETY TRAINING

 All States require these systems to be registered with your State Radiation Control Agency.
 Several States may have specific restrictions on the use of these full body screening systems and the owner may indeed have to obtain a State Waiver to operate since intentional exposure to ionizing radiation for non-medical purposes is strictly prohibited in most States.

-All of the above is required, RCE Consulting, LLC can guide and assist you all the way through the process and provide you the expert instructions, materials and training your operators and facility are required to possess.
+All of the above are State regulatory required.
+RCE Consulting, LLC can guide and assist you all the way through the process and provide you the expert instructions, materials and training your operators and facility are required to possess.